shahidaltaf/simons-sweet-shop/README.md

 ## Getting started

-After cloning this repo, navigate to the root director and run `yarn` to install all the node module dependencies.
+After cloning this repo, navigate to the root directory and run `yarn` to install all the node module dependencies.
 Once complete, run `yarn start`.
 This will launch automatically in your default browser.

 ## Features